 - (A) Signs in all zoning districts must be constructed pursuant to valid building and sign permits, when required under this division or the Building Code, and authorized or mandated by this division.
 This section shall not be interpreted or applied to require the removal of a billboard or other off-premise sign pursuant to F.S. § 70.20.

 - (B) The signs listed below are prohibited:

 - (1) Animated signs

 - (2) Copycat and obstructing signs

-- 679 (3) Emitting signs
+- (3) Emitting signs

-680 (4) Human signs 681 (5) Illegal signs 682 (6) Inflatable signs and balloons 683 (7) Mobile signs 684 (8) Off-premise signs 685 (9) Pole signs 686 (10) Projecting signs 687 (11) Roof signs 688 (12) A-frame or sandwich signs 689 (13) Snipe signs 690 (14) Painted wall signs 691 (15) Signs that are not authorized by the property owner.
-692 (16) Any other sign not specifically allowed by this division.
-(C) Private signs on public property and rights-of-way are unauthorized and subject 693 694 to removal and disposal.
-695 696 (D) Legal non-conforming signs.
-Signs or sign structures made non-conforming upon 697 passage of these sign regulations or on passage of any amendment hereto shall 698 be governed by the following regulations.
-699 700 (1) Non-conforming Signs.
-A sign existing within the City, upon the passage 701 of these sign regulations or any amendment hereof which, because of its 702 height, square foot area, location, design or other characteristic, does not 703 conform to this division, is hereby declared to be a legal non-conforming 704 sign, if it was approved with a permit prior to the effective date of this 705 706 division.
-706 707 (2) Loss of Legal Non-conforming Status: A legal non-conforming sign shall 707 immediately lose its legal non-conforming designation if: 709 710 (i) The sign is altered in any way (except for the normal use of 711 changeable copy signs and normal maintenance) that makes the sign 712 less in compliance with the requirements of this division than it was 713 before the alteration, including updating the technology used in a sign; 714 715 or 715 716 (ii) The sign is relocated to a position making it less in compliance with 710 717 the requirements of this division; or 718 719 (iii) The sign is replaced or abandoned.
+- (4) Human signs

+- (5) Illegal signs

+- (6) Inflatable signs and balloons

+- (7) Mobile signs

+- (8) Off-premise signs

+- (9) Pole signs

+- (10) Projecting signs

+- (11) Roof signs

+- (12) A-frame or sandwich signs

+- (13) Snipe signs

+- (14) Painted wall signs

+- (15) Signs that are not authorized by the property owner.

+- (16) Any other sign not specifically allowed by this division.

+- (C) Private signs on public property and rights-of-way are unauthorized and subject to removal and disposal.

+- (D) Legal non-conforming signs.
+Signs or sign structures made non-conforming upon passage of these sign regulations or on passage of any amendment hereto shall be governed by the following regulations.

+- (1) Non-conforming Signs.
+A sign existing within the City, upon the passage of these sign regulations or any amendment hereof which, because of its height, square foot area, location, design or other characteristic, does not conform to this division, is hereby declared to be a legal non-conforming sign, if it was approved with a permit prior to the effective date of this division.

+- (2) Loss of Legal Non-conforming Status: A legal non-conforming sign shall immediately lose its legal non-conforming designation if:

+- (i) The sign is altered in any way (except for the normal use of changeable copy signs or cabinet or other signs, where the message can be changed without altering the sign, and normal maintenance) that makes the sign less in compliance with the requirements of this division than it was before the alteration, including updating the technology used in a sign (for example, by converting a static sign to a digital sign, or adding internal illumination to an unilluminated sign);

+- (ii) The sign is relocated to a position making it less in compliance with the requirements of this division; or - (iii) The sign is replaced or abandoned.

-In the event that the Zoning and Planning Director determines that any one of the events listed in this subsection has occurred, then the sign shall be immediately brought into compliance with this division by securing a new permit or by removal of the sign.
+In the event that the Zoning and Planning Director City Manager or designee determines that any one of the events listed in this subsection has occurred, then the sign shall be immediately brought into compliance with this division as soon as possible by securing a new permit or by removal of the sign within thirty days of being notified by the City Manager or designee that the sign has lost its legal non-conforming designation.
+Failure to bring a sign into compliance as required by this subsection may be cited as a violation of the Code.